Skip to main content

 15 min read

-Cloud-native architecture represents a fundamental shift in how organizations design, build, and operate software systems.
-This research explores strategic patterns that enable organizations to fully leverage cloud capabilities.
+Cloud-native architecture represents a fundamental shift in how organisations design, build, and operate their technology.
+This article explores the strategic patterns that unlock genuine scalability and resilience.

-Cloud-native systems are characterized by several key principles that distinguish them from traditional architectures:
+Cloud-native systems are defined by a set of principles that distinguish them from traditional, monolithic architectures: